 - local councils and other bodies learn from challenges to improve decision-making in future

-- there are effective systems in place to check that decisions are made well the first time round.
+- there are effective systems in place to check that decisions are made well the first time round

-- legal advice and advocacy organisations
+- older and disabled people’s organisations

 Why we are involved